Quantcast

 At 27 years old, she was starting over.

 “My mom was like, 'You know you don't have to do this.
 You're in your 20s.
-You have a degree'," Parker says.
+You have a degree,'" Parker says.
 “I wasn't married nor had kids.
-She was like, 'I don't understand why you're suffering everyday.'"
+She was like, 'I don't understand why you're suffering every day.'"

 It's not that she was completely unsure of her passion in life.
 She grew up turning cardboard moving boxes into television sets, interviewing fellow classmates about their thoughts on drugs, and gaining valuable experience as an intern at a local news station.
-The San Francisco State graduate even had a job offer right out of college at NBC in Las Vegas, but turned it down in hopes of snagging a coveted gig as a MTV VJ.
+The San Francisco State graduate even had a job offer right out of college at NBC in Las Vegas, but turned it down in hopes of snagging a coveted gig as an MTV VJ.
 She packed her bags for New York City but quickly learned that a degree isn't a guarantee for immediate success.

 Photo Credit: Nina Parker